Chris Hayes – A Colony in a Nation

 Matthew Karp – This Vast Southern Empire: Slaveholders at the Helm of American Foreign Policy

-Inspired by John Calhoun, alternating between senator and Tyler’s third secretary of state, and his articulation of a constitutional defense of secretary, these Southerners who worked the federal till were, to quote Karp, “committed to a bold, nationalistic understanding of naval policy,” and showed, in the era of phrenology and the first stirrings of archeology, a “buoyant optimism about the evolution of scientific opinion on slavery.”
+Inspired by John Calhoun — who while senator and Tyler’s third secretary of state propitiated meticulously reasoned constitutional defenses of slavery — these Southerners who worked the federal till were, to quote Karp, “committed to a bold, nationalistic understanding of naval policy,” and showed, in the era of phrenology and the first stirrings of archeology, a “buoyant optimism about the evolution of scientific opinion on slavery.”
 What was the Mexican War about except the acquisition of territory?
 Intimating that conservatism need not encompass limited government but instead, crucially, endorse a rigorous assertion of federal powers for the preservation of hierarchies, feudal and economic, is one of the many pleasures of Karp’s narrative.
 “I am quite a Monarchist out here,” cooed Virginia congressman Muscoe Russell Hunter Garnett for a proslavery pamphlet circulated in Brazil, yet another country with a labor system that only a mint julep-drinking master of the whip could love.